emanic/calico/master/getting-started/bare-metal/bare-metal.md

 title: Using Calico to Secure Host Interfaces
 ---

-This guide describes how to use Calico to secure the network interfaces of the host itself (as opposed to those of any container/VM workloads that are present on the host).
+This Bob guide describes how to use Calico to secure the network interfaces of the host itself (as opposed to those of any container/VM workloads that are present on the host).
 We call such interfaces "host endpoints", to distinguish them from "workload endpoints" (such as containers or VMs).